-Clients on commercial whitewater rafting trips won't necessarily need to review the following safety concerns, but private rafters and kayakers won't lose out by reviewing the following information, which applies to many West Virginia rivers and streams, regardless of their designation.
+Clients on commercial whitewater rafting trips won't necessarily need to review the following safety concerns.
+Still, private rafters and kayakers won't lose out by reviewing the following information, which applies to many West Virginia rivers and streams, regardless of their designation.

 Whitewater rivers in West Virginia contain many hazards which are not always easily recognized.
 Following are the most frequent sources of danger:

-Cold drains a paddlers strength and decreases the ability required to make sound decisions on matters affecting safety.
-Cold-water immersion, because of the initial shock and the rapid heat loss that follows, is especially dangerous.
+Cold drains a paddler's strength and decreases the ability required to make sound decisions on matters affecting safety.
+Cold-water immersion is especially dangerous because of the initial shock and the rapid heat loss that follows.
 Dress appropriately for bad weather or sudden immersion.
-When the water temperature is less than 50 degrees, a wetsuit or drysuit is essential.
+A wetsuit or drysuit is essential when the water temperature is less than 50 degrees.
 The next best prevention is wool or pile clothing under a waterproof shell.
 In this case, you should also carry waterproof matches and a change of clothing in a waterproof bag.
 If, after prolonged exposure, a person experiences uncontrollable shaking, loss of coordination, or difficulty speaking, he or she may have become hypothermic and in dire need of medical assistance.

 Brush, fallen trees, bridge pilings, undercut rocks, and anything else that might allow river currents to sweep through can pin boats and boaters against the obstacle.
 Water pressure on anything trapped this way can be overwhelming.
 Rescue is often extremely difficult.
 Pinning may occur in fast current with little or no whitewater to warn of the danger.